danielwwong/LeetCode/README.md

 5. For 0-3, which are < numRows.
 I insert the character to its according list.<br>
 For 4-5, which are >= numRows.
 I insert the character to its according list by reverse order.

-6. In the end, we join all lists together and transform it to be a string.
+6. In the end, I join all lists together and transform it to be a string.

 May 9th, 2018